Policies & Regulations

 - Initiating contact with a faculty member to ask a question about the academic subject studied in the course

-Each instructor will determine the attendance policy for his or her class and its implication for successful completion of the course.
+Each instructor will determine the attendance policy for the class and its implication for successful completion of the course.
 It is the student’s responsibility to drop classes they are no longer participating in or attending.
 Please see College withdrawal policy.

 Course Load Limit